 Speakers

-Joanne Lee, Responsible Investment Specialist, First Sentier Investors
+Joanne Lee, Responsible Investment Director, First Sentier Investors

 Joanne Lee is a sustainable finance expert with over 14 years of experience in environmental finance.
 As a Responsible Investment (RI) Specialist at First Sentier Investors (FSI), Joanne works on the strategic development and implementation of the firm’s RI initiatives and is leading FSI’s work on nature and biodiversity.
 Based in Hong Kong, she develops thematic content related to sustainability, and provides advice and analytical support on this topic for all teams.